Browse the shelves of any supermarket, and you’ll probably notice that a new category of products has emerged.

 Ketone bodies might have a direct appetite-suppressing effect.
-The infusion of BHB has been shown to reduce food intake and body weight in animals,58,59 change levels of hunger regulating hormones in the brain,60 and reduce appetite.61,62
+The infusion of BHB has been shown to reduce food intake and body weight in animals,

-Ketone ester drinks reduce appetite and ghrelin (the hunger hormone) more than the same amount of calories obtained through carbohydrates.60
+Ketone ester drinks reduce appetite and ghrelin (the hunger hormone) more than the same amount of calories obtained through carbohydrates.

 Better regulation of appetite can lead to a reduced caloric intake, which might be one of the main reasons that ketogenic diets have shown such promise for weight loss.
 That’s also why, perhaps, they’re more effective at keeping weight off in the long term.
 Social media posts sure do support this claim, and so does some of the literature.

-A meta-analysis of 13 studies revealed that people who ate a ketogenic diet showed greater reductions in body weight and an improvement in other metabolic variables compared to a low-fat diet group in the long term.63 This is true, of course, if you can stick to it.
+A meta-analysis of 13 studies revealed that people who ate a ketogenic diet showed greater reductions in body weight and an improvement in other metabolic variables compared to a low-fat diet group in the long term.

 Roads to weight loss are many, and vary for the individual.
 For some, the strong satiating properties of a high-fat ketogenic diet might make it easier to adhere to your diet.
 Eating high fat might make you less hungry, meaning you’ll snack less, and won’t be tempted to keep reaching for the potato chips.